Empowering student leaders across New Zealand to

-A three-day residential personal growth and leadership development conference.
+A two-day residential personal growth and leadership development conference.

 WHO SHOULD ATTEND

-The conference is open to senior student leaders from the New Zealand Super Eight Schools and affiliate girls’ schools.
+The conference is open to senior student leaders from invited schools on the North Island.

 ‘Rangatira’ is comprised of two Maori words – Raranga (meaning to weave) and tira (meaning a group of people).
 Rangatira translates to the word leader – someone who can bring people together towards a common goal.